alexbarten/devguides/how_to_setup_a_python_project.md

 1. [Add support for Behavior Driven Development (BDD)](#Add-support-for-Behavior-Driven-Development)

 ## TODO
-- Explain how to sync between local and remote repos (Git <--> GitHub)
+- Explain how to sync between local and remote repos (Git <--> GitHub) (how to integrate remote changes with local ones)
+- Create sub sections for Git and Testing.
 - Explanation on code quality